Golden Gate Hotel and Casino: Later years (1974 – present)

+In October 2025, the Golden Gate became the first casino in downtown Las Vegas to eliminate human dealers, switching to all electronic games.

 Shrimp cocktail

-The Golden Gate was the first to serve a fifty cent shrimp cocktail in 1959, now a Las Vegas cliché.
+The Golden Gate was the first to serve a fifty-cent shrimp cocktail in 1959, now a Las Vegas cliché.
 The idea came from owner Italo Ghelfi, who based it on Fisherman's Wharf in San Francisco.

 The Original Shrimp Cocktail consists of a regular-sized sundae glass filled with small salad shrimp and topped with a dollop of cocktail sauce.
 In 1991, the price was raised from 50¢ to 99¢, as the property was losing $300,000 a year on shrimp cocktails under the previous price.
 The price was raised in 2008 to $1.99.
 Until the 2012 renovations, there was a deli bar from which the shrimp cocktails were served.
 As of October 26, 2012, the price stood at $2.99.
 As of August 2013, the price was $3.99.

 In 2019, with the closure of the privately owned Du-par's restaurant, Golden Gate discontinued serving its shrimp cocktail.
 Derek Stevens, co-owner of Golden Gate, reintroduced the menu item on a temporary basis in October of that year, and then again in 2020 at the Circa, where he is also co-owner.